 New York is a city with a million different stories, and I urge you to take trips both on and off the beaten path while you’re in New York.

 Manhattan is incredible, but it’s not the be-all, end-all of New York.
 In fact, it’s the smallest borough in terms of area and the third-smallest in terms of population.

-However, Manhattan is certainly home to no shortage of New York iconic sights, which is why you simply must dedicate two or even three days to exploring Manhattan and all it has to offer, from beautiful Battery Park all the way up to Harlem.
+However, Manhattan is certainly home to no shortage of New York iconic sights, which is why you simply must dedicate at least one day — or even more — to exploring Manhattan and all it has to offer, from beautiful Battery Park all the way up to Harlem.

 And while you’re traversing Manhattan, you’ll likely see so many of those iconic sights that make Manhattan synonymous with New York City in the eyes of all who visit.
 And one of those images, the Empire State Building, stands head and shoulders above the rest.

 If you’re planning a trip to New York City, a few things likely figure at the top of your bucket list.

 The Empire State Building, Broadway, Times Square: these things are so quintessentially New York that they simply must be a part of any New York itinerary.